-Inside of the lens was a bit foggy.
-I suspect that oil/grease had evaporated form the zoom mechanism and had re-condensed on the inside of the glass.
-Anyway, I carefully dismantled it (which is actually pretty straightforward with the correct tools, cleaned it up with my trusty lens-cleaning solution (33% white vinegar; 33% isopropanol; 34% distilled water), cleaned and lubricated the mech with silicone grease and reassembled it….
+Transpired that the haze was inside of the lens.
+I suspect that oil/grease had evaporated from the zoom mechanism and had re-condensed on the inside of the glass.
+Anyway, I carefully dismantled it (which is actually pretty straightforward with the correct tools), cleaned it up with my trusty lens-cleaning solution (33% white vinegar; 33% isopropanol; 34% distilled water), cleaned and lubricated the mech with silicone grease and reassembled it….

 Close-up repairing a Tamron 80-210mm lens.
 End glass removed using special lens tool, available on eBay for about £10.